apache/aurora/docs/client-commands.md

 progress until the first pulse arrives.
 However, a paused update (`ROLL_FORWARD_PAUSED` or `ROLL_BACK_PAUSED`) is still considered active and upon resuming will immediately make progress provided the pulse interval has not expired.

-#### Client-orchestrated updates (deprecated)

-*Note: This feature is deprecated and will be removed in 0.9.0.
-Please use aurora update instead.*

-    aurora job update CLUSTER/ROLE/ENV/NAME[/INSTANCES] <configuration file>
-    aurora job cancel-update CLUSTER/ROLE/ENV/NAME

-Given a running job, does a rolling update to reflect a new configuration version.
-Only updates Tasks in the Job with a changed configuration.
-You can further restrict the operated on Tasks by specifying specific instances that should be updated.

-You may want to run `aurora job diff` beforehand to validate which Tasks have different configurations.

-Updating jobs are locked to be sure the update finishes without disruption.
-If the update abnormally terminates, the lock may stay around and cause failure of subsequent update attempts.
- `aurora job cancel-update `unlocks the Job specified by its `job_key` argument.
-Be sure you don't issue `job cancel-update` when another user is working with the specified Job.

-The `<configuration file>` argument for `job cancel-update` is optional.
-Use it only if it contains hook definitions and activations that affect the `cancel_update` command.
-The `<configuration file>` argument for `update` is required, but in addition to a new configuration it can be used to define and activate hooks for `job update`.

 ### Renaming a Job